Vasileios25/Calculator_Application/README.md

 # Calculator_Application
+• Docker implementation, 3 containers, Vault,Python,PostgreSQL.

-• Python Calculator that take input from customer in order to choose mathematics calculation(Division, abstraction etc), choose 2 numbers and give output
+• Python Calculator that take input from customer in order to choose mathematics calculation(Division, abstraction etc), choose 2 numbers and give output.

-• How much time each run will be written at postgress table
+• How many times each run will be written at postgress table.

-• vault container will handle the db credentials, pending the connection of python code to vault in order to take the credentials
+• vault container will handle the db credentials, pending the connection of python code to vault in order to take the credentials.

 ## Description